cedar10b/Caterpillar-Tube-Pricing/README.md

 Categorical features were transformed into numerical format either by replacing each label with a number (**label encoding**) or with **one-hot encoding**.
 Specifically for specs and component_ids, I used one-hot encoding, and for all others, label encoding.
 Both label and one-hot encoding were combined with hashing, i.e. for label encoding labels with low counts were all represented with the same numerical value, and for one-hot encoding rare features were all combined together as one feature.

+Last, I transformed the response variable (i.e. the price of the tube assemblies) by taking the 1/20 power.
+Other values for **power transformation** as well as **log transformation** were also explored but the 1/20 power gave the lowest Cross-Validation (CV) error.

 ### **Feature engineering**

 I created the following features: